What is business insolvency and how do I deal with it?

 LLPs are considered in a similar way to companies for the process of insolvency.
 The options of voluntary and compulsory liquidation are available to LLPs.

-What to do if you’re facing business insolvency?
+What to do if you’re facing balance-sheet insolvency?

 Going into administration means that you hire an insolvency practitioner to restructure your company and allow it to stay open.
 While this is going on, you are protected from legal action by creditors looking to recover their debts.